-- Outward Collections the instructing party is the customer/applicant. - Firms should carry out due diligence on the instructing party (exporter) or bank unless they are receiving the collection because it is drawn on their own customer on whom they have already carried out due diligence. - o Inward Collections due diligence should normally be undertaken on the instructing party (the exporter) but where this is not practical may exceptionally be undertaken on the drawee, particularly where the drawee is a customer of the bank on whom the bank has already carried out due diligence which has disclosed that it does business with the exporter. - Bonds/Guarantees the instructing party may be either a customer, correspondent bank or other third party. - 15.39 Forfaiting The diverse nature of forfaiting business is such that the exact nature of the transaction needs to be considered.
-For example, the need to ensure authenticity may lead to enquiries being made of the importer's management, and it may be necessary to examine the commercial parts of documents, dependent on the nature of the underlying commercial transaction. - 15.40 In the primary Forfaiting, or origination, market, a firm will usually be dealing directly with an exporter, who will be its customer and on whom it should carry out due diligence in accordance with Part I, Chapter 5.
+- considered.
+For example, the need to ensure authenticity may lead to enquiries being made of the importer's management, and it may be necessary to examine the commercial parts of documents, dependent on the nature of the underlying commercial transaction. - 15.52 In the primary Forfaiting, or origination, market, a firm will usually be dealing directly with an exporter, who will be its customer and on whom it should carry out due diligence in accordance with Part I, Chapter 5.
 In addition, as part of its risk-based approach, a firm, where appropriate, should scrutinise the other party to the underlying commercial transaction, as well as the transaction itself, to satisfy itself of the validity of the transaction.
-The amount and depth of scrutiny will depend on the firm's risk assessment of the client and transaction. - 15.41 In the secondary Forfaiting market, the firm's customer will be the person from whom it buys the evidence of debt.
+The amount and depth of scrutiny will depend on the firm's risk assessment of the client and transaction. - 15.53 In the secondary Forfaiting market, the firm's customer will be the person from whom it buys the evidence of debt.
 However if it holds a Forfait asset to maturity it will be receiving funds from the guarantor bank and thus it should as a matter of course perform due diligence on this entity as well.
 Using a risk-based approach, firms should also consider whether they should conduct some form of due diligence on the underlying parties to the transaction, as well as on the transaction itself.
 This will depend on a risk assessment of the countries and the types of clients or products and services involved.
 It may be necessary to examine documentation on the underlying commercial transaction.
-However, it should be borne in mind that the further away from the original transaction the purchaser of a Forfait asset is, the harder it will be to undertake meaningful due diligence. - 15.42 Structured Financing As stated above, structured finance transactions are diverse in nature.
-Due diligence should be undertaken on all relevant parties in accordance with the firm's own risk policy/assessment.
+However, it should be borne in mind that the further away from the original transaction the purchaser of a Forfait asset is, the harder it will be to undertake meaningful due diligence.